Updated: May 6, 2025

 The steady influx of people heading to the city means that almost 27 percent of Portugal’s population lives in the Lisbon Metropolitan Area.
 This area is more than five times as populous as its hub, with roughly three million inhabitants.
 The largest of these municipalities include Amadora, Cascais, Loures, Sintra, Seixal, and Almada.

-Almada real estate can provide investors with an up-and-coming part of Portugal, with rental yields standing at 6.2 percent in 2o23.
+Almada real estate can provide investors with an up-and-coming part of Portugal, with rental yields standing at 6.6 percent in 2024.
 If you are looking for top locations outside of the hustle and bustle of central Lisbon, consider the surrounding areas.

 Sintra

-Situated in the National Park of Sintra and Cascais, if you are into the great outdoors, then you should definitely consider living here.
+Situated in the National Park of Sintra and Cascais, if you are into the great outdoors, this could be the perfect spot for you.
 Plus, with many stunning, quiet beaches hugging the coastline, you can enjoy the views of the Atlantic coast whenever it takes your fancy.

-For families moving to Portugal, you should find some excellent international schools close by, and, given the natural beauty and climate in Portugal, you’ll be able to spend your weekends discovering the area and spending much-needed time with your family.
+For families moving to Portugal, you should find some excellent international schools close by.
 An excellent international school very close to Sintra is the Carlucci American International School of Lisbon, which follows the American curriculum.

-One of the best places to bring up a family, period, and, as you are just 30-40 minutes away from Lisbon, you have the best of both worlds – the buzzing city and the sublime countryside, with some beautiful beaches thrown in for good measure.
+Sintra is one of the best places to bring up a family.
+As you are just 30-40 minutes away from Lisbon, you have the best of both worlds – the buzzing city and the sublime countryside, with some beautiful beaches thrown in for good measure.

 Cascais

-Cascais Portugal real estate has long been on the radar of expats.
+Cascais Portugal real estate has long been on the radar of Lisbon expats.
 This beach resort is less than an hour by train from Lisbon and around 30 minutes by car.
-With fabulous beaches, a relaxed ambiance, and activities galore, you should definitely consider Cascais if you enjoy the finer things in life.
+With fabulous beaches, a relaxed ambiance, and activities galore, Cascais offers the finer things in life.

 Similar to Sintra, Cascais is also a very good area for families as there are excellent international schools close by.
 Examples include Park International School, St António International School, St John’s International School, and the International Christian School of Cascais.